Fede-droid/Web-and-Multimedia-Technology/README.md

 ### Logout
 Finally, clicking on the logout option does not lead to a separate page.
 Instead, it redirects the user back to the login page.

+## Conclusions

+This website for the Cignoli Automotive Group was developed to provide administrators with a comprehensive and efficient tool to manage their operations.
+By integrating both client-side and server-side technologies, the site ensures a seamless experience for users.

+For those interested in a more detailed overview of the project, including technical specifics and development insights, please refer to the report available in this repository.